seek-oss/docker-ecr-cache-buildkite-plugin/README.md

 The plugin handles the creation of a dedicated ECR repository for the pipeline it runs in.
 To save on [ECR storage costs], a [lifecycle policy] is automatically applied to limit the repository to the last 10 pushed images.
+By default, images will remain cached for up to 30 days so that images get a chance to apply patches.

 [ecr storage costs]: https://aws.amazon.com/ecr/pricing/
 [lifecycle policy]: https://docs.aws.amazon.com/AmazonECR/latest/userguide/LifecyclePolicies.html